-A common idea that many of us used to have was “volunteering is reserved for those who have it easy” — the ones who have fortune to spare.
-In the last few years, however, more and more people started to realize that there’s more to it than just money and possessions.
-That at its core, volunteering was really just about having the heart, the will, and the time to make things happen.
+An idea that many used to have is that “volunteering is reserved for those who have it easy” — the ones who have fortune to spare.
+In the last few years, however, people have began to realize that there’s more to it than just money and possessions.
+That at its core, volunteering’s just about having the heart, the will, and the time to make things happen.

 One of the things that iVolunteer never takes for granted is the opportunity to meet some of the most hard-working and incredible Non-government Organizations (NGO) and volunteers in the Philippines.
 We take pride in knowing their stories and with them being an important part of ours.
-Therefore, as we celebrate our 10th year and move onto a new chapter, we decided to put more effort in showcasing these captivating stories from our partners, staff, and volunteers.
+Therefore, as we celebrate our 10th year and move onto a new chapter, we decided to put more effort in showcasing their captivating and heartwarming stories.
 Stories that we hope would inspire you to be part of the iVolunteer journey today and the years to come.

 Luzviminda & Ritchelle’s Animal Rescue PH

-It was at BayaniRun 2018 when the rest of iVolunteer first met Animal Rescue PH.
-It was also the first time that the pet-loving ‘community’ of two (2) would be part of a major iVolunteer event.
+It was at BayaniRun 2018 when iVolunteer met Animal Rescue PH, the first time that the pet-loving ‘community’ of two (2) would be part of a major iVolunteer event.
 But even before then, Luzviminda and Ritchelle have already been helping stray cats and dogs for 22 years, which began in 1997 when Luz, who was then in high school, first rescued a blind cat on her way home.

 When I asked what prompted her to do so, she said, “Kung hindi ko siya aampunin, baka kasi masagasaan.
 Ako na po kasi yung nakakita, hindi naman po tama na magbubulag-bulagan pa ako (If I don’t adopt him, he could get ran over.
 I was the one who saw him, it didn’t feel right to turn a blind eye).”